 They ensure beach safety training is provided and beach safety and education campaigns are actively promoted.

-Our Operational Administration course provides the skills required for RNLI lifeguard supervisors to carry out their role so that lifeguards receive the best support on a day-to-day basis.
-This is critical due to the unforgiving environment that lifeguards operate in.
+Our Operational Administration course provides the skills required for RNLI lifeguard supervisors to carry out their role and ensure our lifeguards receive the best support possible.

-With a wide range of equipment and in-service programmes available, it is essential that the RNLI has personnel highly skilled in training and assessing.
+With a wide range of equipment and in-service programmes available, it is essential that the RNLI has highly skilled trainers on hand.

-Our Trainer / Assessor course provides RNLI lifeguard candidates with the necessary skills required to deliver training through various media types for a variety of learning styles.
+Our Trainer/Assessor course provides the skills to deliver training through a number of mediums for a variety of learning styles.